kimj073/DSA3050-PowerBI-Jessica-668701/README.md

 - Supplier-level analysis: counts, total values and concentration (Q3 & Q4)
 - Procurement method frequency and value comparison (Q5)
 - Procurement-process durations by entity and category (Q6)
-- Data quality assessment and missingness profiling to support interpretation (Q7)

-These questions will produce both descriptive insights and diagnostic metrics useful for procurement oversight.

 ## Power Query transformations (Power BI / Power Query Editor)
 Below are the main Power Query transformations applied while preparing the dataset for analysis.
 Each entry lists the Problem observed in the raw data, the Transformation applied in Power Query, the Reason for the change, and the Result achieved.
 Screenshots showing the Power Query steps are included where relevant (files in screenshots/).